 If the testing results for Radon exceed the current Massachusetts guideline of 10,000 pCi/L in water, the radon must be removed from the water and it is recommended testing the air for Radon as well.
 It should be noted that New Hampshire requires action if radon is 2,000 pCi/L (pico curries per liter), Maine and Rhode Island are at 4,000 pCi/L. Regarding Arsenic, the maximum allowable level per EPA guidelines is .01 parts per million.
 See link at Arsenic Info. for more information on arsenic.

-H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Hudson (439 Main St.) & Middleton (Rte.
-114), MA.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at H2O Care Website.
-We can be reached by email at firstname.lastname@example.org or by calling us at 978-777-8330.
+H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Stow & Middleton, MA.
+Articles published by the Company can be seen in Water Technology Magazines at www.h2ocare/pub..
+Reach us at email@example.com or call 978-777-8330.